TScheffler/Connectives/README.md

 This lexicon was extracted from the Penn Discourse Treebank (PDTB) 2.0 corpus by Tatjana Scheffler (University of Potsdam, Germany).
 It reflects the range of connectives and sense annotations represented in that corpus.

+The lexicon is formatted in the style of the German [DiMLex](https://github.com/discourse-lab/dimlex) discourse marker lexicon.

 ### License:

 The lexicon is distributed under the following license: